Introduction

 Institute for Planets and Life

-A highly interdisciplinary team of scientists at Johns Hopkins University, STScI, and the Applied Physics Laboratory combine their expertise to address fundamental questions about the origins, evolution, and prevalence of life in the universe.
+The Institute for Planets and Life (IPL) is a highly interdisciplinary team of scientists at Johns Hopkins University, STScI, and the Applied Physics Laboratory.
+They combine their expertise to address fundamental questions about the origins, evolution, and prevalence of life in the universe.

 Stars and the Interstellar Medium